 Remarks if any : The Company had taken loan from REC Ltd of Rs.
 27059000/- in thefinancial year 1994.
 REC has filed case in the Delhi High Court which has been challengedby the Company.
 As Per directives received from the Delhi High Court the Company hasdeposited Rs.
 10000000/-.

-xiii.
-According to the information and explanations given to us and based on ourexamination of the records of the Company transactions with the related parties are incompliance with sections 177 and 188 of the Act wherever applicable and details of suchtransactions have been disclosed in the Note No. 27 of the notes to the financialstatements as required by the applicable accounting standards.
+(xiii) According to the information and explanations given to us and based on ourexamination of the records of the Company transactions with the related parties are incompliance with sections 177 and 188 of the Act wherever applicable.

-We have audited the internal financial controls over financial reporting of SILICONVALLEY INFOTECH LIMITED ("the Company") as of 31st March 2019 inconjunction with our audit of the financial statements of the Company for the year endedon that date.
+We have audited the internal financial controls over financial reporting of SILICONVALLEY INFOTECH LIMITED ("the Company") as on 31st March 2020in conjunction with our audit of the Ind AS financial statements of the Company for theyear ended on that date.

 Management's Responsibility for Internal Financial Controls

-The Company's management is responsible for establishing and maintaining internalfinancial controls based on the internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls over Financial Reportingissued by the Institute of Chartered Accountants of India ("ICAI").
-Theseresponsibilities include the design implementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the orderly and efficientconduct of its business including adherence to company's policies the safeguarding ofits assets the prevention and detection of frauds and errors the accuracy andcompleteness of the accounting records and the timely preparation of reliable financialinformation as required under the Companies Act 2013.
+The Company's management is responsible for establishing and maintaining internalfinancial controls based on the internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls over Financial Reportingissued by the Institute of Chartered Accountants of India (ICAI').
+Theseresponsibilities include the design implementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the orderly and efficientconduct of its business including adherence to the Company policies the safe guarding ofits assets the prevention and detection of frauds and errors the accuracy andcompleteness of the accounting records and the timely preparation of reliable financialinformation as required under the Companies Act 2013.

 Inherent Limitations of Internal Financial Controls over Financial Reporting

-In our opinion and to the best of our information and according to the explanationsgiven to us the Company has in all material respects an adequate internal financialcontrols system over financial reporting and such internal financial controls overfinancial reporting were operating effectively as at 31st March 2019 based on theinternal control over financial reporting criteria established by the Company consideringthe essential components of internal control stated in the Guidance Note on Audit ofInternal Financial Controls Over Financial Reporting issued by the Institute of CharteredAccountants of India.
+In our opinion to the best of our information and according to the explanations givento us the Company has maintained in all material respects an adequate internalfinancial controls system over financial reporting and such internal financial controlsover financial reporting were operating effectively as at 31st March 2020 based on theinternal control over financial reporting criteria established by the Companysconsideringthe essential components of internal controls stated in the Guidance Note on Audit ofInternal Financial Controls Over Financial Reporting issued by the Institute of CharteredAccountants of India.